 “Quiet.
 Good, I like that, though it would’ve been better if you didn’t wake up at three in the morning.
 Now as for details let’s try to get you up first.”
-Right after she said this, she came over and put her palm against my back and pushed me forward.
+Right after she said this, she came over and put her palm against my back, and pushed me forward.

-While she pushed me up my vision went red and it hurt all over.
+While she pushed me up, my vision went red and it hurt all over.
 I ended up letting out a small yelp; it was sad, and I felt embarrassed, even though I didn’t even know where I was or who I was yet.

 “That must’ve hurt; I would say that you haven’t healed entirely but the wounds haven’t opened back up, so that’s good.
 Now I don’t want to remove these bandages just yet.
 Could you answer a few questions for me?”
 When she asked me I just nodded my head.

 “Now, just nod yes or no. Can you recall anything of your past?”
 I shook my head no. “Ok.
 It’s either a case of amnesia, you’re faking it, or you’re still in a daze.
 I won’t mark anything down for sure.
-Alright, I’ll raise up the bed so you don’t need to strain yourself any further.”
+Alright, I’ll raise the bed so you don’t need to strain yourself any further.”
 I heard her get up and pull a rather squeaky lever, then I felt the soft but somehow uncomfortable padding touch my back.
-I savored it since it let me relax again and the pain slowly faded away.
+I savored it since it lets me relax again and the pain slowly faded away.

-While I laid there, I heard her writing something, I didn’t know what but I didn’t particularly care either.
+While I lay there, I heard her writing something, I didn’t know what but I didn’t particularly care either.
 I heard a door open and turned my head towards the direction the sound came from.
 A man’s voice came from the door and he sounded half asleep.

 “Hey, why’d you call me this early in the morning?”
 He asked her this; I guess she didn’t tell him the reason for him to come over.

 “She woke up; it took eight months but she seems to have recovered enough to regain consciousness.
-Moving on her own isn’t possible yet, but she has definetly improved.
+Moving on her own isn’t possible yet, but she has improved.
 She also might have a bad case of amnesia.”
 That’s what she told him so I assumed she asked him to come over about me.